rodekruis/DEH-Admin-Manual/README.md

 The [EspoCRM Knowledge base translations section](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki/Customization#translations) describes how to change labels in different languages, both manually and automatic.

 ### User management
+The generic information on user management is very well described in the [EspoCRM Docs](https://docs.espocrm.com/administration/users-management/).
+DEH specific users are 'admin' and 'regular' (for supervisors and agents).
+DEH specific API users are 'automatic-system-deh' (Twilio API integration) and can be extended with an Kobo API integration.

 ### Roles
 Everything about generic roles is described in the [EspoCRM Docs](https://docs.espocrm.com/administration/roles-management/).
 DEH specific roles can be found [here](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/default-espocrm-roles-teams.md)